nigelhorne/ged2site/README.md

 ## See Also

-[gedcom](https://github.com/nigelhorne/gedcom) - a general purpose utility for Gedcom files [gedcmp](https://github.com/nigelhorne/gedcmp) - compare two Gedcoms
+[gedcom](https://github.com/nigelhorne/gedcom) - a general purpose utility for Gedcom files
+[gedcmp](https://github.com/nigelhorne/gedcmp) - compare two Gedcoms

 # LICENSE AND COPYRIGHT

 Copyright 2015-2017 Nigel Horne.

-This program is released under the following licence: GPL for personal use on a single computer.
+This program is released under the following licence: GPL2 for personal use on a single computer.
-All other users (including Commercial, Charity, Educational, Government) must apply in writing for a licence for use from Nigel Horne at `<njh at nigelhorne.com>`.
+All other users (for example Commercial, Charity, Educational, Government) must apply in writing for a licence for use from Nigel Horne at `<njh at nigelhorne.com>`.